apache/cloudstack-docs-install/source/installation.rst

 packages for your convenience linked from the `downloads <http://cloudstack.apache.org/downloads.html>`__ page.

-.. note::These repositories contain both the Management Server and KVM Hypervisor packages.
+.. note:: These repositories contain both the Management Server and KVM Hypervisor packages.

 DEB package repository
 ~~~~~~~~~~~~~~~~~~~~~~